Buying a home is a complicated financial transaction, so it’s no surprise that there are quite a few myths that surround homebuying.

 When calculating homeownership costs, buyers may assume that the mortgage payment is their main expense and not worry beyond that.

 Unfortunately, you’ll also encounter other, often unanticipated costs, including property taxes, homeowners insurance, repairs and ongoing maintenance.
-See “10 Hidden Homeowner Costs — and How You Can Slash Them.”
+See “10 Hidden Homeowner Costs — and How to Slash Them.”

 Saving for these ongoing costs is an important part of homeownership.
 Otherwise, you could end up avoiding needed repairs or running up a credit card — and paying even more in interest over time.